Egypt

 Value-added tax (VAT)

-It's important to note that the exported goods and services are to be subject to 0% VAT.
+It is important to note that exported goods and services are subject to VAT at 0% rate, provided that certain conditions are fulfilled.

 Simplified Vendor Registration System (SVRS)

-The Ministry of Finance has recently issued decree no 160 of 2023 that includes guidance for the VAT on the digital & other remote services provided by non-residents.
-Under the newly issued decree, non-resident entities that provide services directly to consumers (B2C), are required to follow the steps below:
+• The Ministry of Finance has recently issued Decree no. 160 of 2023 that includes guidance for the VAT on digital and other remote services provided by non-residents.
+Under the newly issued decree, non-resident entities that provide services directly to consumers (B2C) are required to follow the steps below:

-1. Simplified VAT Registration: Non-resident service providers must complete a simplified VAT registration with the Egyptian Tax Authority.
+• Simplified VAT registration: Non-resident service providers must complete a simplified VAT registration with the Egyptian tax authority.

-2. VAT Collection and Remittance: Once registered, non-resident entities are obligated to collect the applicable VAT on the services they offer to consumers.
+• VAT collection and remittance: Once registered, non-resident entities are obligated to collect the applicable VAT on the services they offer to consumers.
 Then, they shall remit the collected VAT to the tax authority.

-3. Registration Deadline: Non-resident entities must complete the registration process by June 22, 2023.
+• Registration deadline: Non-resident entities must complete the registration process by 22 June 2023.

 • They must collect the applicable VAT on their services.